 - 1 teaspoon garam masala adjust to suit

-- ½ teaspoon coriander powder (more if needed)
+- ½ teaspoon coriander powder (optional, more if needed)

 - 2 tablespoons coriander leaves chopped

-- Cube them and add to a steam basket.
+- If your bananas are young and tender, you may skip this step and add them directly to the pan later.
+Add to a steam basket.
 Place in your steamer or cooker or pot and steam till al dente (just cooked).
 It takes around 10 to 12 mins on a medium heat.
 Or Alternately you can also boil them in a open pot with 1½ cups water.
 Do not make them mushy.

 - Heat a pan with oil.
 Add cumin and mustard seeds.